emundo/emubot/docs/chat_adapter/slack.rst

 Exemplar Slack Config
 ------------------------
-To start the Botframework with the Slack adapter you will need to provide a valid platform configuration file.
+To start :code:`emubot` with the Slack adapter you will need to provide a valid platform configuration file.
 Assuming you have already setup a NLP agent (see :ref:`exemplar_df_config`), the configuration should look like this: